Nia-bald/ME-PARODY-/README.md

 # ME
-A Website dedicated to my narcissism
+A Website dedicated to MEE

 Designed and written by me!
 I am gonna "Tommy Wiseau" the entire credits